Ontology Developer Center

 Use OWallet tool to create a new wallet

 OWallet is a wallet tool that can be used to work with Ontology wallets and carry out staking on the Ontology network.
-You can download the latest version of OWallet by following this link.
+You can download the latest version of OWallet by following link.

 Download and install OWallet, and then in the main 'wallets' window click on the '+' icon.
 Follow the prompts to create a new Ontology wallet.
 You'll need this perform any interactions with the Ontology chain.